Police sought Secrets Act probe of Reuters reporters an hour after their arrest

 Former New Mexico governor Bill Richardson said last week that he would work towards securing the release of the two journalists in his capacity as a member of an international advisory board on the crisis in Rakhine state.

-He was hoping to raise their case with Minister of Home Affairs, Lieutenant General Kyaw Swe, during a visit to Myanmar’s capital, Naypyitaw, this week.
-Asked about his efforts, he told Reuters in Naypyitaw on Tuesday: “I am working on it.”
+He was hoping to raise the case with Minister of Home Affairs Lieutenant General Kyaw Swe during a visit to Myanmar's capital, Naypyitaw, this week.
+Asked about his efforts, he told Reuters in Naypyitaw on Tuesday: "I am working on it."